 - Polyester fleece fabric - The best type of fleece to use when learning how to make a fleece blanket is fluffy on both sides and nice and thick.

 The great news is that because fleece is a polyester fabric it does not shrink and so pre-washing is rarely needed.
 Most fleece does not bleed color but it is always wise to do a color test on a scrap of your fabric.
 If you do wish to pre-wash your fabric, refer to the washing instructions at the end of this article.

 Cutting the Fleece Blanket Pattern

-Always double check that the store person has cut the edges square and neatly.
-You’d be surprised how many times I’ve come home to discover my fabric is cut really crooked!
+Always double-check that the store person has cut the edges square and neatly.
+You'd be surprised how many times I've come home to discover my fabric is cut really crooked!
 The easiest way to cut the fabric is to lay it out on your floor and smooth it out.
-If you have floorboards it is easy to line up with a the lines on them to get everything straight and squared up.
+If you have floorboards or tiles it is easy to line up with the lines on them to get everything straight and squared up.

 Grab a small plate or bowl from the kitchen and use the edge as a curve template.
 Once you have done the first corner, fold the blanket so you can get the other corners exactly the same.